corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-zone-service-parameters.md

 See [CENM Database Configuration]({{< relref "../../../../../en/platform/corda/1.6/cenm/config-database.md" >}})

 * **enmListener**:
-Information about the way the service will communicate with the rest of the CENM deployment.
+Information about the way the service communicates with the rest of the CENM deployment.

   * **host**:
   *(Optional)* The host or IP of the service.

   * **port**:
-  The port that the service will bind to, and other CENM components it will connect to.
+  The port that the service binds to, and other CENM components it connects to.

   * **reconnect**:
   Determines if a client should attempt to reconnect if the connection is dropped.

   {{< note >}}
-  The `ssl` configuration is not present in the `enmListener` as the Zone Service will use the same TLS configuration for both CENM and admin listening sockets.
+  The `ssl` configuration is not present in the `enmListener` as the Zone Service uses the same TLS configuration for both CENM and admin listening sockets.

   {{< /note >}}